markjaquith/workerbee/README.md

 - Cookies should be stripped for requests to the `/shop/` section of your site.
 - UTM parameters and Facebook click IDs should be removed from requests to your server to increase cacheability.
-- WordPress users should not be logged in on the front of the site unless they're previewing a post.
+- WordPress users should not be logged in on the front of the site unless they’re previewing a post.
 - Make your entire site HTTPS except for one section.
 - Make all images use browser-native lazy loading.